mjfernez/fhash/README.md

 ![alt text](https://github.com/mjfernez/fhash/blob/master/fhash-example.png?raw=true)

 The input need not be a string, you can also put files, a list of files, or a folder to hash.
 You can also use descriptors like '\*' or '.'

 For SHA2 and SHA3, you can set the size of the output using the '-s' flag.
-Run with '-s 0' to see a list of supported sizes.
+Run with '-s 0' to see a list of supported sizes.<br>
 This flag is simply ignored for SHA1 and MD5 since they only have one output size

 You can optionally use the '-v' flag for more details and timing, but you will not be able to